-New jobs posted to TVNewsCheck’s Media Job Center include an opening for a creative services director in Richmond, Va., and a general manager in Seattle.
+New jobs posted to TVNewsCheck’s Media Job Center include openings for a commercial producer/director, a creative services director, a research director and a senior producer.

-New jobs posted to TVNewsCheck’s Media Job Center include openings for a technical media producer, which is a combination newscast director and master control operator, and a part-time graphic designer.
+New jobs posted to TVNewsCheck’s Media Job Center include openings in Virginia and North Carolina for a meteorologist, a general sales manager and a sales director.

 When four news-producing TV stations in Richmond, Va., joined together in a promotional campaign pledging solidarity to the people of their city during this coronavirus crisis, little did they know that they would end up influencing “journalism on the other side of the globe.”

 All four news-producing stations decided to join together to send one message to Richmond, Va., viewers.
 The campaign features the main on-air talent from each station in every spot airing on all four stations.
 The campaign also showcases each station’s logos and news vans in every spot.
 “This was a true top-to-bottom team effort.
 It was a pleasure to work so closely with the creatives in this market, and I am extremely pleased with the results,” said Erik Candiani, WWBT’s marketing director.

 Erik Candiani, marketing director for Gray’s NBC affiliate, said this spot took the entire team to put together, running from one side of the DMA to the other, coming together to shoot 30 people.
 “This is the kind of message everyone needs right now,” said Candiani.